logo for pulau-pangkor.com

 Kampar, in the Kinta Valley at the foot of Cameron Highlands

-lies within the Kinta Valley and it is very near to the Cameron Highlands which stretches out almost next door to Kampar Town.
+Kampar lies within the Kinta Valley and it is very near to the Cameron Highlands which stretches out almost next door to Kampar Town.
 The town was a center in the tin mine industry, founded in 1887.
-The name Kampar was derived from the Cantonese words kam pou.
+The name of the town originates from the Cantonese words kam pou.
 It means 'precious gold' and refers to the town's previously large tin reserves.

 As you would expect from me, I visited the town on bicycle.
 It's my preferred way of transport because I can see more of the surrounding and, to me at least, I get a much better impression of the countryside.